schooltool-project/schooltool.devtools/README.txt

 and a buildout recipe:

-- testrunner -- selenium runner recipe
+- testrunner -- selenium test runner recipe